 •Ecuadorians are not very open-minded to home schooling as other Latin American countries are, such as Chile.
 It is not illegal to home school in Ecuador but there are more hoops to go through with the Ministry of Education...tests...paperwork....and more paperwork from your home country.

 Many Ecuadorians feel that you need to have a university degree to live comfortably and be financially stable in life.
-Some feel that if you are not college educated you are not intelligent or won't amount to much.
+Some feel that if you are not college educated you are not very intelligent or perhaps will have a hard time "getting a good job".